-With its steel-and-glass Modernist buildings and dedication to green living, Stockholm has the feel of a gleaming metropolis, but it offers a satisfying mix of old and new, from a well-preserved 17th-century warship to its glittering 20th-century City Hall.
+With its steel-and-glass Modernist buildings and dedication to green living, Stockholm has the feel of a gleaming metropolis, but it offers a satisfying mix of old and new, from a well-preserved 17th-century warship to its sleek and glittering City Hall from our age.

-Stockholm, with 1.8 million people, is built on an archipelago of 14 islands woven together by 50 bridges.
-Gamla Stan, the city's historic island core, is an Old Town of winding, lantern-lit streets, antiques shops, and classy cafés clustered around the Royal Palace.
-The palace hosts a fun, spirited Changing of the Guard ceremony, and contains the Royal Armory, with Europe's most spectacular collection of medieval royal armor.
+Stockholm, with more than two million people, is built on an archipelago of 14 islands woven together by 54 bridges.
+Gamla Stan, the city's historic island core, is an Old Town of winding, lantern-lit streets, antique shops, and classy cafés clustered around the Royal Palace.
+The palace hosts a fun, spirited Changing of the Guard ceremony, and contains the Royal Armory, with one of Europe's most spectacular collections of medieval royal armor.

 Of course, Stockholm has plenty more sights to keep tourists busy.
-For a trip back in time, Skansen is Europe's original and best open-air folk museum.
-It's a huge park with more than 150 historic homes, shops, churches, and schoolhouses transplanted from all corners of Sweden.
+Skansen is Europe's original and best open-air folk museum.
+This huge park with more than 150 historic homes, shops, churches, and schoolhouses transplanted from all corners of Sweden, makes for a fun trip back in time, and brings Swedish traditions to life.
 The old interiors are wonderfully furnished, complete with guides dressed in traditional outfits.
-There's folk dancing nearly every evening.
+There's fiddling, folk dancing, and public dancing to live bands on summer weekends.
 Think of it as Swedish-culture-on-a-lazy-Susan, where visitors can sweep through the countryside and centuries of lifestyles without leaving the capital.

 Near Skansen, the mighty 17th-century warship Vasa is chemically petrified and housed in a state-of-the-art museum.
 Heralded as the ultimate warship of her day, the Vasa sank just minutes into her maiden voyage, with 450 crew members on board.
 The year was 1628.
-The ship was top-heavy, with an extra row of cannons tacked on above and a lack of ballast below.
-A breeze caught the sails and blew it over.
-The ship spent more than 300 years at the bottom of Stockholm's harbor.
-In 1961, with the help of steel cables and huge inflatable pontoons, the Vasa rose again from the deep.
+The ship was top-heavy, with an extra row of cannon tacked on above and not enough ballast below.
+A breeze caught the sails and blew the ship over.
+The wreck spent more than 300 years at the bottom of Stockholm's harbor before being dredged up in 1961.
 And the city managed to turn this titanic flop into a brilliant museum and one of Scandinavia's great sightseeing attractions.